chatchat-space/Langchain-Chatchat/README_en.md

 A LLM application aims to implement knowledge and search engine based QA based on Langchain and open-source or remote LLM API.

+⚠️`0.2.10` will be the last version of the `0.2.x` series.
+The `0.2.x` series will stop updating and technical support, and strive to develop `Langchain-Chachat 0.3.x with stronger applicability. `.

 ---

 ## Table of Contents